joefallon/phpdatabase/README.md

 *   `created` - This is the date and time that the row was created.
 *   `updated` - This is the date and time that the row was last updated.

+Additional data fields are added to `AbstractEntity`.
+Each data field that is added to `AbstractEntity` and should correlate one-to-one with columns within a given table.

+In addition to the data fields, each subclass of `AbstractEntity` also contains the `isValid` valid.
+The `isValid` method returns true when the entity is considered valid and can be stored within the database.
+When an entity is considered invlid, the entity should store messages within the entity.
+The messages are retrieved using the `getValidationMessages` method.
+The messages should be written in a way as to be usable for possible display to the user.

+### Abstract Table Gateway

+#### Fourth Level Item

+### Abstract Join-Table Gateway

+### PDO Factory